CiaranMoran27/Testing/Project/README.md

 __Descriptive Statistical Analysis__ [] <br/>

-The pandas *describe()* function is very useful quick statistics on a given dataset.
-This function was used to establish the min, max, mean, standard deviations, ranges, skewness/kurtosis and a few other important measurements pertaining to the Iris flower anatomy.
-Tables (Pandas DataFrames) and figures, i.e. A barplot and histograms were used for graphical representation of descriptive features of the dataset attributes.
+The pandas *describe()* function is a very useful statistical summary method that can be applied to a given dataset.
+In its standard form this function returns the min, max, mean, median 25th percentile, 75th percentile and standard deviation of the data.
+The Iris dataset was passed to this function, see Fig X below for statistical summary of the 4 attributes in the Iris Dataset.

-Firstly, I established a summary for each Iris flower attribute by using the "describe" method from the Pandas library.
-This function returns a nice statistical summary of the data including the count, mean, min and max values as well as some upper and lower percentiles.
-For example, looking at the summary output we see that the sepal length mean is highest at 5.84cm while the petal width mean is notably low at 1.19cm.
-Another interesting feature is that sepal length ranges from 4.3cm to 7.9cm, while petal width has a much lower range of 0.1cm to 2.5cm.
-The median (middle) measurement of each column is represented by the 50th percentile row.
+The following observeations were drawn from Fig X:

+- Mean (cm):
+  - Sepal length > petal length > sepal width > petal width
+- Standard Deviation:
+  - Petal length samples shows the highest deviation from the mean.
+  - Sepal width samples show the lowest deviation from the mean.
+- Min / Max range (cm):
+  - Overlap between dimensional attributes exists.
+- Median (50th percentile) and mean comparison:
+  - Sepal length and sepal width have a lowest difference between their median and mean values which indicates a more “normal” or guassian distribution.
+This observation can be made as the median value is the midpoint of the frequency distribution and the mean value is the average of all the numbers.
+- It can be difficult to visualise the 25th percentile and 75th percentile from a table.
+- In an attempt to draw more insight from the summary table it was decided to use the Seaborn library to create a box plot.
+Although Box plots by nature cover most of the summary fields displayed in Fig X, the mean was manually coded into the boxplot (see plot 1 below).

 <img src="Images/summary_traits.png"  width="525"/>|